Raised to be compliant

 educational system has produced people that are geared towards “shut up” and “get

-it done” and this means not asking questions, not bringing up problems or
+it done” which means not asking questions, not bringing up problems or

 trouble shooting potential problems before they might occur.
 People have been taught to become invisible